 There is no guarantee your order will go through during outside hours, even if you make the order.
 The vast majority of trading happens during normal business hours.
 That means if you are selling stock, there is more demand during normal business hours.
 If you are buying stock, there is more supply during normal business hours.
 In addition, price volatility tends to be higher during after-hours trading, and there may be trading limitations imposed by your broker.
 For example, if you’re a new or inexperienced investor, your brokerage account may not allow for buying specific investments that are exceptionally volatile.

 However, one of the main potential disadvantages is that buying and selling outside of normal business hours could negatively impact your profitability.
-For example, if you are trying to sell shares of stock during extended hours, there might not be as many buyers interested in those shares – so you might not be able to get the price you want during extended hours.
+For example, if you are trying to sell shares of stock during extended hours, there might not be as many buyers interested in those shares.
+In this case, you might not be able to get the price you want.

 Stock market hours may vary worldwide, but after-hours trading offers you ample convenience.
 It can be especially useful if you need to make trades right away and minimize the risk.

 It might be smart to consider a limit order if you need to place an order immediately, but don’t care what time of the day the trade goes through.
 A limit order will allow you to choose the price you’re comfortable buying or selling at, without time being a concern.
 It could be filled any time the price you selected is available.

 There are many different stock markets to choose from.
 So if you decide that after-hours trading is not for you, consider a stock market with different hours.
 You can also simply wait to trade during normal business hours.

 Tips for Buying and Selling Stocks